IIIF/api/source/api/presentation/3.0/index.md

 ##### height
 The height of this Canvas or external content resource.
 For content resources, the value is in pixels.
 For Canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.

-The value _MUST_ be a non-negative integer.
+The value _MUST_ be a positive integer.

  * A Canvas _MAY_ have the `height` property.
 If it has a `height`, it _MUST_ also have a `width`.<br/>
    Clients _MUST_ process `height` on a Canvas.